Saturday, February 1, 2025

-Each page makes a separate point.
-"Contents" lets you click on individual pages, "Menu" into chapters or sections.
-Both let you click and scroll down the main points, but don't go so fast that the ideas merge.
+"Contents" lets you click on chapters and sections of chapters, "Menu" gives summaries.
+Both let you click and scroll down, but don't go so fast that the ideas merge.

-Scrolling stops when the pages become too heavy to load so you end up clicking anyway, as you do for subsections.
-Clicking on the pages is the best way to use this blook, and scrolling quickly via the menu to return to particular information or pictures.
+Scrolling stops when the pages become too heavy to load so you end up clicking anyway.
+Clicking at the pages' end is the best way to start.
+Scrolling quickly via the menu works for returning to particular information or pictures.

 Palais-Royal, where the ideas of Liberty, Equality, Fraternity took wing.